Cholesterol: Biosynthesis

 Almost all animal tissues synthesize cholesterol from acetyl-CoA.
 All animal cells (with some exceptions within the invertebrates) manufacture cholesterol, for both membrane structure and other uses, with relative production rates varying by cell type and organ function.
 About 80% of total daily cholesterol production occurs in the liver and the intestines; other sites of higher synthesis rates include the brain, the adrenal glands, and the reproductive organs.

 Synthesis within the body starts with the mevalonate pathway where two molecules of acetyl-CoA condense to form acetoacetyl-CoA.
 This is followed by a second condensation between acetyl-CoA and acetoacetyl-CoA to form 3-hydroxy-3-methylglutaryl CoA (HMG-CoA).

 This molecule is then reduced to mevalonate by the enzyme HMG-CoA reductase.
 Production of mevalonate is the rate-limiting and irreversible step in cholesterol synthesis and is the site of action for statins (a class of cholesterol-lowering drugs).

 Mevalonate is finally converted to isopentenyl pyrophosphate (IPP) through two phosphorylation steps and one decarboxylation step that requires ATP.

-Three molecules of isopentenyl pyrophosphate condense to form farnesyl pyrophosphate through the action of geranyl transferase.
+Three molecules of isopentenyl pyrophosphate condense to form farnesyl pyrophosphate through the action of dimethylallyltranstransferase.

 Two molecules of farnesyl pyrophosphate then condense to form squalene by the action of squalene synthase in the endoplasmic reticulum.

-Oxidosqualene cyclase then cyclizes squalene to form lanosterol.
+Squalene is epoxidated by squalene monooxygenase to oxidosqualene.
+Oxidosqualene cyclase then cyclizes oxidosqualene to form lanosterol.

 Finally, lanosterol is converted to cholesterol via either of two pathways, the Bloch pathway, or the Kandutsch-Russell pathway.
 The final 19 steps to cholesterol contain NADPH and oxygen to help oxidize methyl groups for the removal of carbons, mutases to move alkene groups, and NADH to help reduce ketones.

 Konrad Bloch and Feodor Lynen shared the Nobel Prize in Physiology or Medicine in 1964 for their discoveries concerning some of the mechanisms and methods of regulation of cholesterol and fatty acid metabolism.